GenAI Agents

-Agents in Gen()AI agents have access to 'tools' to provide them 'agency' beyond the ability to act, such as in the generation of texts, or controls of other functions or variables.
+Agents in Gen()AI have access to 'tools' to provide them 'agency' beyond the ability to act, such as in the generation of texts, or controls of other functions or variables.
 Similar to bots, or other computerized automata, they may have the ability to run discretely, separately from chat interfaces, though it may be preferable and perhaps legally required to have people-in-the-loop to correct, or stop any processes the agent's are pursuing. components.

 What are agents?